Using Natural Language Processing and Networks to Automate Structured Literature Reviews: An Application to Farmers

 Third, {\itshape Text Normalization} means transforming the text into canonical form.
 For this, we cleaned the data using regular expressions to remove: non-ASCII characters, URLs, and in-text references, such as “(NAME, YEAR)” and “et al. (YEAR).”
-We also used regular expressions to remove all the strings that referred to the journal's information and copy-rights.
-Fourth, {\itshape IMRAD Context Detection} assigns text snippets into standard scientific-articles' categories named IMRAD.
+We also used regular expressions to remove all the strings that referred to the journal's information and copyrights.
+Besides this, we used the Spacy component \texttt{AbbreviationDetector}, from the \texttt{scispacy} package \cite{intelligence_scispacy_nodate}, and the python package \texttt{neuralcoref} \cite{noauthor_neuralcoref_nodate}. \texttt{AbbreviationDetector} detects and expands all text abbreviations and \texttt{neuralcoref} substitutes any ambiguous expressions, such as pronouns, with the real-world entities they are referring to.
+Fourth, {\itshape IMRAD Context Detection} assigns text snippets into standard scientific articles' categories named IMRAD.
 IMRAD stands for Introduction, Methods, Results, and Discussion \cite{sollaci_introduction_2004}.
 For this, we implemented an algorithm to split the articles’ cleaned plain text into the IMRAD categories.
-Each of these sections was saved as new independent columns in the database.
+Each of these sections was saved as a new independent column in the database.